-Services that are covered for you What you must pay when you get these services Acupuncture (Medicare-covered) for chronic low back pain Covered services include: In Network Up to 20 combined In & Out of Network visits per year are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain \$0 copayment for each specialist's office visit is defined as: Out of Network Lasting 12 weeks or longer; Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease etc); Not associated with surgery; and Not associated with pregnancy. \$0 copayment for each specialist's office visit Your plan allows services to be received by a provider licensed to perform acupuncture or by providers meeting the Original Medicare provider requirements.
-Prior authorization requirements may apply.
+Services that are covered for you What you must pay when you get these services Acupuncture (Medicare-covered) for chronic low back pain Covered services include: In Network Up to 20 combined In & Out of Network visits per year are covered for Medicare beneficiaries under the following circumstances: \$0 copayment for each specialist's office visit For the purpose of this benefit, chronic low back pain is defined as: Benefit does not apply to your combined deductible Lasting 12 weeks or longer; Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, disease, etc); Not associated with surgery; and Not associated with pregnancy.
+Out of Network \$0 copayment for each specialist's office visit Your plan allows services to be received by a provider licensed to perform acupuncture or by providers meeting the Original Medicare provider requirements.
+Benefit does not apply to your combined deductible Prior authorization requirements may apply.